-At any point that parents believe they may be witnessing a symptom tied to a traumatic birth injury, please consider connecting with a Medford birth injury lawyer in OR at Andersen Morse & Linthorst law firm for legal guidance.
+At any point that parents believe they may be witnessing a symptom tied to a traumatic birth injury, please consider connecting with a Medford birth injury lawyer at Andersen Morse & Linthorst for legal guidance.

-The most injuries sustained during childbirth include the following:
+The most common injuries sustained during childbirth include the following:

 An infant with cerebral palsy typically has a lack of motor skill development, weak muscles, and muscle spasms.
-Often, cerebral palsy results from damage to the brain during childbirth.
-Inadequate monitoring of the laboring mother, improper or insufficient birth techniques, and failure to monitor and recognize fetal distress during labor are all causes extreme hypoxic (oxygen-deprived) episodes, which can lead to cerebral palsy.
+Cerebral palsy often results from damage to the brain during childbirth.
+Inadequate monitoring of the laboring mother, improper or insufficient birth techniques, and failure to monitor and recognize fetal distress during labor are all causes of extreme hypoxic (oxygen-deprivation) episodes, which can lead to cerebral palsy.

 While surgeries may help the child to live a more normal life, there is no cure, and cerebral palsy patients often require a lifetime of therapy and special accommodations for their disabilities.
 Cerebral palsy can also lead to other health problems such as learning disabilities, vision and hearing impairments, and speech problems.

 Through mishandling or overuse of force, an infant’s face may have too much pressure placed on it during the delivery, resulting in damaged facial nerves.
 Facial paralysis is more common when devices like forceps or vacuum extraction are used to pull the baby out.
-If your baby’s facial expressions seem even slightly peculiar, please talk with an OR birth injury lawyer in Medford at immediately for advice.
+If your baby’s facial expressions seem peculiar, please talk with an oregon birth injury lawyer in Medford immediately for advice.

 Oxygen deprivation during childbirth can cause brain injuries to an infant.
 These brain injuries can result in cerebral palsy or chronic seizures.
 If a doctor or other medical provider fails to monitor the infant adequately during and after birth, or carelessly allows the baby to remain in the birth canal too long, brain injuries can result.
 Brain injuries impact physical, mental, and intellectual well-being, and the consequences of even mild oxygen deprivation can be permanent.